devfel/forage-trucks-backend/README.md

 # Backend Routes and Functionalities:

 ## Reservations
-- [ToDo] Route to list Reservations {PAGE 1}
+- [DONE] Route to list availabe vehicles to create reservations {PAGE 1}
-    - filter by specific date, period (morning, afternoon, night), and availability.
+    - TODO: filter by specific date, period (morning, afternoon, night), and availability.
-- [Done] Route to create a Reservation.
+- [DONE] Route to create a Reservation.

 - [ToDo] Route to return the total of vehicles already Reserved.
-- [ToDo] Route to list all the vehicles reservations.
+- [DONE] Route to list all the vehicles reservations.
 (LendID, Date, VehicleID, PersonID) {PAGE 2}

 ## Users
 - [ToDo] Save in localhost users name.

 ## Vehicle
-- [Done] Route to create a new Vehicle.
+- [DONE] Route to create a new Vehicle.

 ## ----------- NOT INCLIDED -----------